RLittlesII/rodneylittlesii/src/posts/topic/i-dont-contribute.md

 > I don't have time to be an expert

-I workout daily, I have an active social life and I am trying to open a Kung Fu school.
+I workout daily, I have an active social life and I am planning on opening a Kung Fu school.
 I partition my time to allow me to be as productive as possible.
 Sometimes I can't help the community, but when I can I make it a point to do so.
 The frameworks I consume, I contribute to.
 So there is a benefit of knowing the internals.
 Knowing what my software is built on, at the code level, helps me make better technical decisions.
 I don't have to be an expert, I just need to know enough to feel confident in the framework, and trouble shoot it when I am not.

 > I have my own backlog and bug list to fix, I don't want to help someone else clean theirs.
 Writing an application is easier than maintaining one, so why would I want to get my hands dirty helping someone keep their code bug free?